-I know this is going raise some eyebrows.
 After being an educator for 17 years, a father of 2 teenagers, and the director of a Drug, Alcohol, and Self-Mutilation Treatment Center, I was prompted to write this to answer questions about this very touchy subject.
-If you are dealing with this subject, call us.
-I can help!
+If you are dealing with this subject, contact us.
+We can help!

 Have you ever felt the sting of having your room searched?

 The last thing we want for our children is to experience the violation of privacy that comes with having their personal belongings searched.
 However, as parents, it is our responsibility to make sure our kids have safe childhood and teen years.

 If the time comes that you feel misled and you need to find out what your kids are really up to, a thorough search may be necessary!

 Sometimes we have to choose whether we are going to be the good guy or the “bad guy” in parenting, unlike movies, “bad guys” can save lives!